SonifyAR: Context-Aware Sound Generation in Augmented Reality: SonifyAR Implementation

 \subsection{Sound Acquisition}

-SonifyAR utilizes the LLM to automatically retrieve or generate context-matching sound assets of an AR event.
-Inspired by HuggingGPT~\cite{shen2023hugginggpt} and Visual ChatGPT~\cite{wu2023visual}, we utilize the LLM as a controller of multiple sound authoring methods.
+SonifyAR utilizes GPT4\cite{openai2024gpt4} to automatically retrieve or generate context-matching sound assets of an AR event.
+Inspired by \textit{HuggingGPT}~\cite{shen2023hugginggpt} and \textit{Visual ChatGPT}~\cite{wu2023visual}, we utilize the LLM as a controller of multiple sound authoring methods.
 The LLM takes the text description of the event as input and replies with commands for multiple sound acquisition methods (\autoref{fig:generation}).
-At our current stage, we support four major sound authoring methods: local recommendation, online retrieval, text2sound generation, and text-guided sound transfer.
+At our current stage, we support four major sound authoring methods: local recommendation, online retrieval, \textit{text2sound} generation, and text-guided sound transfer.
+All sound authoring processes listed below operate concurrently in the backend.
+This ensures an uninterrupted AR experience.

-\paragraph{Local Recommendation} The LLM can recommend sound assets stored in the local database based on semantics in the event description.
-Similar to other AR authoring tools, we collect a set of sound effects from Adobe Audition sound effects \cite{adobe-audition}, each labeled with a descriptive file name, like ``Crash Aluminum Tray Bang'' or ``Liquid Mud Suction''.
-The entire list of sound file name is provided to LLM.
-When provided with the event context, the LLM recommends the top five most suitable local sound effects based on their file names.
-It then returns the selected sound effect in the format of \texttt{method1recommend:FILENAME}, where the \texttt{FILENAME} would be replaced with the actual filename.
+\textbf{Local Recommendation.} The LLM can recommend sound assets stored in the local database based on semantics in the event description.
+Similar to other AR authoring tools, we collect a set of sound effects from \textit{Adobe Audition}'s library\cite{adobe-audition}, each labeled with a descriptive filename, like ``\textit{Crash Aluminum Tray Bang}'' or ``\textit{Liquid Mud Suction}''.
+The entire catalog of sound filenames is provided to LLM.
+When given the event context, the LLM recommends the top five most suitable local sound effects based on their filenames.
+It then returns the selected sound effect in the format of \texttt{method1recommend:FILENAME}, where \texttt{FILENAME} is replaced by the actual filename.
 Upon receiving, SonifyAR parses the filename and adds the top corresponding sound as one of the sound options for the event.
-User can also long hold such option to reveal other results from the top5 recommendation.
+Users can also long-hold options in the UI to reveal other top recommendation results.

-\paragraph{Online Retrieval} We also expand our retrieval capability with an online sound asset database called \textit{FreeSound} \cite{freesound}.
-We use the FreeSound API, which returns a list of best matching sound effects based on a given query.
+\textbf{Online Retrieval.} We also expand our retrieval capability with an online sound asset database called \textit{FreeSound} \cite{freesound}.
+We use the FreeSound API, which returns an N-best list of matching sound effects based on a given query.
 The queries are condensed versions of full event descriptions generated by the LLM, returned in the format \texttt{method2retrieval:PROMPT}, with \texttt{PROMPT} replaced by the specific search query.
-The returned results are JSON strings containing information on all search results.
+The returned results are JSON strings.
 We select the top five matches from the entire set of sound effects returned by the API, which are then downloaded and presented to the user as sound options.